brightspot/react-examples/graphql-schema-versioning/README.md

 Changing and uploading the view model as shown in [step 4](#step-4-update-the-schema--viewmodel) will cause the schema to change, creating a new version.

-This example has two endpoints, the first is used in the front-end application with a query to get all movie content data.
+This example has two endpoints:

+1. **Schema Versioning Movie Endpoint** is used in the front-end application with a query to get all movie content data.
-The second, which can be seen in **Navigation menu** &rarr; **Admin** &rarr; **APIs**, on the left rail labelled **Schema Versioning Endpoint** requires credentials to access the endpoint.
-This endpoint is used with a query to get all of the schema versions for the **Schema Versioning Movie Endpoint**.
+2. **Schema Versioning Endpoint**, which can be seen navigating to **Navigation menu** &rarr; **Admin** &rarr; **APIs**, on the left rail labeled **Schema Versioning Endpoint**.
+This endpoint requires credentials and is used with a query to get all schema versions for the **Schema Versioning Movie Endpoint**.

 The command `yarn codegen` also runs a script file `getTimeStamp.mjs`, located at `graphql-schema-versioning/app/getTimeStamp.mjs`.
-This script records the time the script was run, writes and saves it to `graphql-schema-versioning/app/schemas/timeStamp.mjs`.
+This script records the time it runs and writes the timestamp to the `graphql-schema-versioning/app/schemas/timeStamp.mjs` file.

-From the `graphql-schema-versioning/app` directory run the following command:
+From the `graphql-schema-versioning/app` directory, run the following command:

 ```
 yarn schemas